UnasZole/bible-scraper/README.md

 - It takes rules for each HTML element in isolation.
 Therefore, the structure of the HTML pages must be consistent enough that you only need to check the element itself (its contents, its attributes, but NOT its siblings or parents) to know what type of context this element may open.
-- It cannot track the position of HTML elements between text nodes.
-Therefore, if the source contains notes in the middle of text, you'll be able to extract the notes but they may appear a few words later than their expected occurrence
-(for example at the end of a verse).
 - It can take additional inputs, allowing it to support websites that propose many bibles - however it does not provide a way to specify a different page structure for each bible, so you need all bibles reached by this scraper to follow a consistent URL pattern and consistent structure in terms of books and chapters.